 The risk for Ketamine addiction is much lower compared to when opioids or narcotics are used to treat migraines.
 Ketamine is increasingly being used as an effective resource in pain management.

 Losing an interest in life and the things you enjoy doing may indicate depression.
 If you’re struggling with this serious health concern, know there is help.
 Medications and talk therapies are available, but they are not effective in some situations, resulting in chronic treatment-resistant depression.
-At KetaMed Health & Wellness in Rye Brook, New York, Dr. Douglas Kornreich offers innovative treatments designed to provide relief of treatment-resistant depression.
+At KetaMed Health & Wellness in Bedford Hills, New York, Dr. Douglas Kornreich offers innovative treatments designed to provide relief of treatment-resistant depression.
 Contact the office today to schedule your appointment, and get back to feeling like yourself again.

 What is depression?